 All students should familiarize themselves with the Animation Studio Access Policy, listed below, prior to using the facilities.

 Students in CCA's Animation Program begin by learning traditional 2D animation.
 One facility that aids this process is located in the lobby of Founders Hall.
+Another facility is one of our first year class rooms that are equiped with angled drawing light tables and 27" iMac workstations.
 Here students find a cluster of light tables and drawing spaces to learn skills such as timing, spacing, and how to roll animation drawings.

 This method of animation is used in many of our animation courses, including Senior Project.
 Techniques learned in these courses serve as a great foundation no matter where your animation interests lead.